QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 The mystics of the organization, these elite few are [[../../Concepts/Attunement|Attunement]] users with an affinity for flames.
 These are the people responsible for the performance of most holy tasks, meting out internal punishments, and mystifying the people in public demonstrations.
 They wear light and wavy vestments with open or no footwear, exuding an aura of exotic elegance.
 Firekeepers are chosen for their powers and asked to perform the Mystic Dance, only allowed to become a Firekeeper if their dance impresses the High Cardinal and High Seeker.

+> [!info]- Mystic Dance
+> Use this admonition to provide any in-world information you believe readers need to know that isn't directly relevant enough to be part of the main article.

 ### Preachers